godotengine/godot-docs/learning/features/audio/audio_streams.rst

 .. image:: /img/audio_stream_doppler.png

-Simply enable it by setting it depending on how objects will be moved (whether on regular *process* or *fixed_process* step) and the tracking will happen automatically!
+Simply enable it by setting it depending on how objects will be moved (whether on regular *process* or *physics_process* step) and the tracking will happen automatically!